Skip to main content

 Support for financial wellbeing is building equity in the workplace for Gen Z, explains Karen Handley, Head of Future Careers at Virgin Media O2.

-PeopleScout: Early careers assessment for tomorrow Members Only
+PeopleScout: Early careers assessment for tomorrow

 Is it time to throw away the old early careers recruitment rulebook?
 Join PeopleScout’s Head of Assessment Design, Amanda Callen, and Talent Solutions Director, James Chorley, for an eye-opening session that reveals how TMP Worldwide partnered with PeopleScout Psychologists to rewrite the rules and create a future-ready approach for early careers assessment.